Pericles: First Peloponnesian War

 In the spring of 449 BC, Pericles proposed the Congress Decree, which led to a meeting ("Congress") of all Greek states to consider the question of rebuilding the temples destroyed by the Persians.
-The Congress failed because of Sparta's stance, but Pericles' intentions remain unclear.
+The Congress failed because of Sparta's stance, but Pericles's intentions remain unclear.
 Some historians think that he wanted to prompt a confederation with the participation of all the Greek cities; others think he wanted to assert Athenian pre-eminence.
 According to the historian Terry Buckley the objective of the Congress Decree was a new mandate for the Delian League and for the collection of "phoros" (taxes).

 During the Second Sacred War Pericles led the Athenian army against Delphi and reinstated Phocis in its sovereign rights on the oracle.
 In 447 BC Pericles engaged in his most admired excursion, the expulsion of barbarians from the Thracian peninsula of Gallipoli, to establish Athenian colonists in the region.
 At this time, however, Athens was seriously challenged by a number of revolts among its subjects.
 In 447 BC the oligarchs of Thebes conspired against the democratic faction.
 The Athenians demanded their immediate surrender, but after the Battle of Coronea, Pericles was forced to concede the loss of Boeotia to recover the prisoners taken in that battle.
 With Boeotia in hostile hands, Phocis and Locris became untenable and quickly fell under the control of hostile oligarchs.

 In 446 BC, a more dangerous uprising erupted.
 Euboea and Megara revolted.
 Pericles crossed over to Euboea with his troops, but was forced to return when the Spartan army invaded Attica.
 Through bribery and negotiations, Pericles defused the imminent threat, and the Spartans returned home.
 When Pericles was later audited for the handling of public money, an expenditure of 10 talents was not sufficiently justified, since the official documents just referred that the money was spent for a "very serious purpose".
 Nonetheless, the "serious purpose" (namely the bribery) was so obvious to the auditors that they approved the expenditure without official meddling and without even investigating the mystery.

 After the Spartan threat had been removed, Pericles crossed back to Euboea to crush the revolt there.
 He then punished the landowners of Chalcis, who lost their properties.
 The residents of Histiaea, meanwhile, who had butchered the crew of an Athenian trireme, were uprooted and replaced by 2,000 Athenian settlers.
 The crisis was brought to an official end by the Thirty Years' Peace (winter of 446–445 BC), in which Athens relinquished most of the possessions and interests on the Greek mainland which it had acquired since 460 BC, and both Athens and Sparta agreed not to attempt to win over the other state's allies.